-The PRTM Department uses two different sources for funding graduate students: State of South Carolina monies, and funds from contracts, grants, and donations.
+The PRTM Department uses two different sources for funding graduate students: State of South Carolina (i.e., departmental) monies, and funds from contracts, grants, and donations.
 Students supported by state funds normally are assigned teaching or administrative assistant duties while those supported by research contract funds are typically assigned research duties.
 Students also may have a mix of responsibilities and funding sources, such as when a student is partly funded through a teaching assistantship and partly funded through a research assistantship.
-All assistantships are subject to time limits (described below) and are contingent upon satisfactory performance and progress toward the degree, as well as the availability of sufficient department funds.
+All assistantships are subject to time limits (described below) and are contingent upon satisfactory performance and progress toward the degree, as well as the availability of sufficient funds.
 Students on assistantship must be enrolled in 9 credit hours of coursework during the fall and spring semesters.
 Three hours must be taken each summer session to be eligible for summer assistantships.

-Assistantships will begin on registration day in August (or January for those starting in January) and end on graduation day in May.
+Most assistantships will begin on registration day in August 15 and end on May 16.
 Time off during this period must be pre-approved by your assistantship supervisor.
 Time missed during holidays will be made up, or biweekly work units will be adjusted appropriately.
 The same rules apply for those on assistantship during the summer.